zarunbal/LogExpert/README.md

 * Serilog.Formatting.Compact format support (Experimental)

 # Download
 Follow the [Link](https://github.com/zarunbal/LogExpert/releases/latest) and download the latest package.
-Just extract it where you want and execute the application.
+Just extract it where you want and execute the application or download the Setup and install it

 Or Install via chocolatey